NYAN-x-CAT/Lime-RAT/README.md

 * .NET - Coded in Visual Basic .NET, Client required framework 2.0 dependency, And server is 4.0

-* Connection - Using pastebin.com RAW as ip:port , Instead of noip.com DNS
+* Connection - Using pastebin.com as ip:port , Instead of noip.com DNS

 * Encryption - The communication between server & client is encrypted with AES